 What do clients understand by the term “data center rental?”

-Depending on the circumstances, needs, and expectations about renting data center resources, that understanding can vary widely.
+That understanding can vary widely depending on the circumstances, needs, and expectations about renting data center resources.

 To get relationships off to a good start, it’s helpful if a provider can position simply the main categories of rental.
-Clients will then know which option is likely to best meet their requirements.
+Clients will then know which option is likely to meet their requirements best.

-Whether or not a potential client chooses a given provider, a quick, effective explanation at the beginning is likely to save time and effort for both parties.
+Whether or not a potential client chooses a given provider, a quick, effective explanation at the beginning will likely save both parties time and effort.

 Wholesale Rental versus Retail Colocation

-One way to start the explanation is to use the analogy of a conventional office space rental.
+One way to start the explanation is to use the conventional office space rental analogy.

 A business can either seek to rent an entire building, just a floor or a part of a floor.